Hiking with youth

 The Young Trail Blazer Badge requires the completion of one hike (at least 3km in length) conducted on the Niagara Bruce Trail.
 Hikes can be completed with the club on an official scheduled hike or with family on their own.

-To earn the Young Nature Blazers Badge you much complete a 90 minute hike on the Niagara Bruce Trail.
-Submit a write-up describing how you used one or more of your five senses on the hike - what did you see, touch, taste, smell or hear during your hike.
+To earn the Young Nature Blazers Badge you must complete a 90 minute hike on the Niagara Bruce Trail.
+Submit a write-up describing how you used one or more of your five senses on the hike - what did you see, touch, taste, smell or hear during your hike?

 Badges can be earned on your own with your family or on an NBTC led hike.
 Check the calendar for upcoming hikes.

 For youth 15 years of age and under.